• Skip to main content

 I suppose these February chapter read alouds won't remind you much of Valentines, but they are about love in their own way, and I'm pretty sure you will love reading them. (hee hee)

 Wicked Nix by Lena Coakley.
 This short novel is suitable for reading aloud to children ages 7 and up.
-I thought about saving this book for one of my summer month read aloud lists but decided that the theme of finding family love was suitable for February.
 Nix thinks he is a wicked fairy and he is upset when a man moves into the cottage for he thinks the fairy queen will be unhappy about it.
 Nix plans to drive the man out with pranks and confides in his people-friend, a girl he calls Rose the Wise.
-But all is not as it seems and Nix learns something about his true self.
-I like this as a read aloud because children and parents can discuss how reliable they think Nix’s narration is, an excellent way to develop reading comprehension.
+However, all is not as it seems and Nix learns something about his true self.
+I like this as a read aloud because children and parents can discuss how reliable they think Nix's narration is, an excellent way to develop reading comprehension.

 The Pepins and Their Problems by Polly Horvath.
 I can't believe I hadn't discovered this gem of a book before now!
 Oh, how we laughed when reading it aloud.
 The Pepins and their very fine neighbor Mr. Bradshaw get into very peculiar scrapes while the author breaks the fourth wall, asking the reader to help solve the Pepins' problems.
 The Pepins are not the sharpest tools in the shed and some of their antics reminded me of the hilarious stories of Chelm.
 If you want a book that will make your kids laugh, pick this one up next.
 Suitable for reading aloud for ages 7 and up.

 The Prince Problem by Vivian Vande Velde.
-A few years ago we discovered Velde’s book 8 Class Pets + 1 Squirrel ÷ 1 Dog = Chaos which became one of our favorite hilarious read alouds ever.
-I’ve put it on many book lists.
-The books of hers that I’ve read tend to be reliable read alouds with crazy antics, funny mishaps, unique characters and plenty of opportunity to try out silly voices.
+A few years ago we discovered Velde's book 8 Class Pets + 1 Squirrel ÷ 1 Dog = Chaos which became one of our favorite hilarious read alouds ever.
+I've put it on many book lists.
+Velde's books tend to be reliable read alouds with crazy antics, funny mishaps, unique characters, and plenty of opportunity to try out silly voices.
 In this novel, a dreamer prince and a practical princess cross paths while he is under a very inconvenient spell and she has been kidnapped.
-I only wish publishers wouldn’t make these covers so gender-oriented because boys will love this story, too.
+I only wish publishers wouldn't make these covers so gender-oriented because boys will love this story, too.
 Suitable for reading aloud to ages 7 and up.

-See all my monthly read aloud book lists (so far!):
+See all my monthly read aloud book lists:

 • January read aloud books